-The choice of test automation frameworks or tools depend heavily on the technologies used in your software.
+The choice of test automation frameworks or tools depends heavily on the technologies used in your software.
+Think like a tester.
 Know every aspect of your software before you begin with Automation.
 Know the language in which the software is written and how it is integrated with third-party resources.
 This will enable you to streamline the tool selection process.

 2. Learn A Programming Language; Like Python